noi-techpark/odh-docs/source/howto/tourism/getstarted.rst

 Types of input data
 -------------------

-.. note:: This section is :strong:`Work in Progress` and will be expanded with additional types of input data.

 Since calls in the tourism domain are quite generic and revolve around a few common calls (see section :ref:`tourism-api-call-structure`), we